jcervas/redistricting/TN-House-2022/readme.md

 ## Ensembles

 Computer assistance in drawing redistricting plans has greatly enhanced the efficiency of finding alterative redistricting plans.
-While I have been able to generate a plan that has significantly fewer county splits by hand, I can use a computer algorithm to further investigate the question about whether the 2022 enacted plan, consistent with the TN constitution that prohibits the division of counties except for the purpose of creating legal plans, limits the number of counties which have districts that span their borders.
+While I have been able to generate a plan that has significantly fewer county splits by hand, I can use a computer algorithm to further investigate questions regarding whether the 2022 enacted plan is consistent with the TN constitution, which prohibits the division of counties except for the purpose of creating legal plans.
+The computer can simultaneously seek district combinations that limits the number of counties which have districts that span their borders.

 - I employ a Markov chain Monte Carlo algorithm that generates random plans.